koalalorenzo/steroids/README.md

 In case the machine some requirements, the script will do it for you.

-Alternatively You can also install Steroids via PIP:
+Alternatively You can also install Steroids via *python pip* command:

     pip install Steroids